Share this guide:

 What is a short term loan?

-- If you have a poor credit history, you’ll have more borrowing options available to you.
+- If you have a poor credit score, you'll have more borrowing options available to you.

 - You'll end up paying less interest because there is a shorter repayment period.